ibm-cloud-docs/openshift/openshift_clusters.md

     1. Select a metro location.
 For the best performance, select the metro location that is physically closest to you.
 Your choices might be limited by geography.
     2. Select the specific zones in which you want to host your cluster.
 You must select at least one zone but you can select as many as you like.
 If you select more than one zone, the worker nodes are spread across the zones that you choose which gives you higher availability.
 If you select only one zone, you can [add zones to your cluster](/docs/openshift?topic=openshift-add_workers#add_zone) after the cluster is created.
   * Single zone clusters: Select a zone in which you want to host your cluster.
 For the best performance, select the zone that is physically closest to you.
 Your choices might be limited by geography.
 7. For each of the selected zones, choose your public and private VLANs.
-  * To create a cluster in which you can run internet-facing workloads:
-    1. Select a public VLAN and a private VLAN from your IBM Cloud infrastructure account for each zone.
 Worker nodes communicate with each other by using the private VLAN, and can communicate with the OpenShift master by using the public or the private VLAN.
 If you do not have a public or private VLAN in this zone, a public and a private VLAN are automatically created for you.
 You can use the same VLAN for multiple clusters.
 9. Configure your default worker pool.
 Worker pools are groups of worker nodes that share the same configuration.
 You can always add more worker pools to your cluster later.
    1. Filter the worker flavors by selecting a machine type.
 Virtual is billed hourly and bare metal is billed monthly.
       - **Bare metal**: Bare metal servers are provisioned manually by IBM Cloud infrastructure after you order, and can take more than one business day to complete.
 Bare metal is best suited for high-performance applications that need more resources and host control.
 Be sure that you want to provision a bare metal machine.
 Because it is billed monthly, if you cancel it immediately after an order by mistake, you are still charged the full month.